-A reading course provides the opportunity for extended reading and critical discussion in a specialized area; such a course may be related to general preparation for thesis research.
+A Special Topics course provides the opportunity for extended reading and critical discussion in a specialized area; such a course may be related to general preparation for thesis research.

-A reading course is not mandatory to the student's program, but if taken, must be central to the student's program and cover topics unobtainable in any other way.
+A Special Topics course is not mandatory to the student's program, but if taken, must be central to the student's program and cover topics unobtainable in any other way.
 It must not duplicate or overlap a previous course in the student's program.

-Graduate students in the Department of Civil & Environmental Engineering may receive credit for a maximum of two (2) single term reading courses.
-It is recommended that a reading course would be taken at the end of the student's program.
+Graduate students in the Department of Civil & Environmental Engineering may receive credit for a maximum of two (2) single term Special Topics courses.
+It is recommended that a Special Topics course would be taken at the end of the student's program.

-As reading courses are a personal undertaking by the instructor, there is no guarantee that a course can be made available when it is requested.
+As Special Topics courses are a personal undertaking by the instructor, there is no guarantee that a course can be made available when it is requested.
 It is the student's responsibility to obtain the approval of a prospective instructor in writing.

-It is recommended that the instructor of a reading course provide the student with a written statement of its title, course content, workload and grading.
+It is recommended that the instructor of a Special Topics course provide the student with a written statement of its title, course content, workload and grading.
 Grades are due at the end of term in which the student registers.
-It is expected that the instructor and student will meet at regular intervals, preferably once a week, and no less than once every two weeks, for a minimum of one (3?) hour.
+It is expected that the instructor and student will meet at regular intervals, preferably once a week, and no less than once every two weeks, for a minimum of 3() hours.

-Registration in reading courses is a manual procedure that must be completed by the Department of Civil & Environmental Graduate Office, 7-209/7-211 ICE.
+Registration in Special Topics courses is a manual procedure that must be completed by the Department of Civil & Environmental Graduate Office, 7-209/7-211 ICE.